 I also learned that it’s better to water two to three days a week for a longer amount of time than it is to water daily for a short period.
 I figured this out the hard way during a particularly hot, dry spell last summer.
 I figured the best way to combat the pounding heat was to water my lawn every day for five minutes.
 But according to an article in Popular Mechanics, “Frequent, light watering can lead to fungus and a shallow root system; fewer waterings that soak the soil more deeply encourage the roots to grow deeper.”
 Remember my mushrooms?

 But how do you figure out what exactly this means for your grass?
-Each yard and enviornment can be different, so it will take a little work to find your yard’s sweet spot.
+Each yard and environment can be different, so it will take a little work to find your yard’s sweet spot.

 How to Get it Just Right